evanschristophera/de_microservices_stuff/README.md

 Initial development will be REST api.
 Will move to some event driven scenarios as the project moves forward.

 Prototypes and experiments will be developed in this project to avoid polluting the real project modules.
+### Impediments
+The vast majority of examples and tutorials are geared towards cloud environments, AWS and Google Cloud.
+Moving to a local development workflow is another layer that needs to be worked through.
 ## Next Steps
 * JIB example into local kubernetes environment